 There is no historical information available that documents incidental mortality in either U.S. or Canadian Atlantic coast fisheries (Read 1994).
 The only documented bycatch prior to 2003 of beaked whales is in the pelagic drift gillnet fishery (now prohibited).
 The bycatch only occurred from Georges Canyon to Hydrographer Canyon along the continental shelf break and continental slope during July to October (Northridge 1996).
 Forty-six fishery-related beaked whale mortalities were observed between 1989 and 1998.
 These included: 24 Sowerby's; 4 True's; 1 Cuvier's; and 17 undifferentiated beaked whales.
 Recent analysis of biological samples (genetics and morphological analysis) has been used to determine species identifications for some of the bycaught animals.
 Estimates from the 1989 to 1993 period are for undifferentiated beaked whales.
 The estimated annual fishery-related mortality (CV in parentheses) was 60 in 1989 (0.21), 76 in 1990 (0.26), 13 in 1991 (0.21), 9.7 in 1992 (0.24) and 12 in 1993 (0.16).
 Estimates of bycatch mortality by species are available for the 1994-1998 period, although none of the animals were identified as Gervais' beaked whales.
-Estimated annual fishery-related mortality for unidentified Mesoplodon beaked whales during this period was 0 in 1994, 3 (0) in

-1995, 2 (0.25) in 1996, and 7 (0) in 1998.
+Estimated annual fishery-related mortality for unidentified Mesoplodon beaked whales during this period was 0 in 1994, 3 (0) in 1995, 2 (0.25) in 1996, and 7 (0) in 1998.
 There was no fishery during 1997.
 During July 1996, one beaked whale was entangled and released alive with "gear in/around a single body part".

 One unidentified beaked whale was seriously injured in the U.S. Atlantic pelagic longline fishery in 2003.
 This interaction occurred in the Sargasso Sea fishing area.
 The estimated fishery-related combined mortality in 2003 was 5.3 beaked whales (CV=1.0).
-No serious injury or mortality interactions were reported prior to 2003 or in 2004 - 2010.
-The annual average combined mortality and serious injury in 2006-2010 was zero beaked whales.
+No serious injury or mortality interactions have been reported since 2003.